YDAckerman/pyspark-common-crawl/README.md

 (there is a good example on the spark-nlp website).

 Understanding the cc-spark module and pulling out only the things I specifically wanted came next.
-I don't think this was strictly necessary.
+This was not at all necessary. cc-spark can pretty much be used off the shelf, as long as you've got your cluster provisioned properly.
 But as I both wanted to better understand the module's structure and get more experience writing/testing code myself, it's what I ended up doing.
 I would not have been able to approach this problem without heavily drawing on cc-spark code.
+In some places I use their code pretty much verbatim.

 Once I could comfortably access/process the .warc files on EMR, I went about getting spark-nlp algorithms for language detection and keyword extraction working.
 This ultimately involved setting up the correct version of EMR and including the correct .jars paths in the main.tf configuration json.
+I only did off-the-shelf things with spark-nlp.
+I used the language detection and yakekeywordextraction example pipelines verbatim.

 The final steps were to write the newsjob and graphjob classes, test them, and then organize the whole ETL process into etl.py